When We Ruled: The Best of The Pursuit of Happiness

-When We Ruled: The Best of The Pursuit of Happiness is a greatest hits album by Canadian college rock band The Pursuit of Happiness, released by EMI Music Canada in 2005.
+When We Ruled: The Best of The Pursuit of Happiness is a greatest hits album by Canadian college rock band The Pursuit of Happiness, released by Capitol Records/EMI Music Canada in 2005.
 It is the band's second hits compilation, following 2000's Sex and Food: The Best of The Pursuit of Happiness.

 It included two newly recorded songs – "Hey Mary Anne" and a cover of Prince's "When Doves Cry" – and both the original single and Love Junk versions of the band's biggest hit, "I'm an Adult Now."